Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

 The performed investigation concludes that an exponentially decreasing induced elastic shell is formed around a nanoparticle embedded inside a soft polystyrene matrix.
 Such a shell increases the effective volume of nanoinclusions inside polymeric materials, which leads to an increase in the effect on the macroscopic elastic properties of nanocomposites.

-The resulting elastic properties can approximately be modeled using the three-phase model with the interphase layer thickness $R_0\approx 1.4$ nm.
+The resulting elastic properties can approximately be modeled using the three-phase model with the interphase layer thickness $\lambda \approx 1.4$ nm.
 The observed enhancement of polystyrene's elastic properties could not be explained by the deviation of its density and other structural properties.
 The result is consistent with a recent study for boehmite nanolayer in epoxy~\cite{Fankhanel-2019}.
-We conclude that this effect was caused by non-affine deformations of the polymer matrix, which is strongly inhomogeneous at the nanometer length scale.
+We conclude that the increase of elastic properties of the polystyrene matrix was caused by its non-affine deformations, which are strongly inhomogeneous at the nanometer length scale.
 This conclusion was supported by the analysis within the random matrix model with variable strength of disorder.
+We expect the maximum effect on macroscopic elastic properties if a typical distance between nanoparticles is of the order of the length scale $\lambda$ and the induced elastic shells do not overlap significantly.

 The presented results show that detailed elasticity maps at different length scales can be computed by the analysis of the density fluctuations, which can be performed on the fly during an MD simulation.
 The same analysis can be applied to study local elastic properties in various soft inhomogeneous mediums and liquids as well.